olets/zsh-abbr/README.md

 abbr (--git-populate | -i)
 ```

 Add abbreviations for every alias available in the current session.
-Use the **--global** scope to create global abbreviations.
-Otherwise, or if the **--universal** scope is used, the abbreviations will be universal.
+Use the **--session** scope to create session abbreviations.
+Otherwise, or if the **--user** scope is used, the abbreviations will be user.

 This command is useful for migrating from aliases to abbreviations.